google/fruit/CONTRIBUTING.md

 The `/Z7` flag instructs Visual Studio to use the C7 format for debugging information, which allows Fruit's tests to run in parallel without interfering with each other.

+If you don't want to use Boost, you can replace the `-DBOOST_DIR=...` flags above with `-DFRUIT_USES_BOOST=False`.

 You can now run CMake within Visual Studio (from the menu: CMake -> Cache -> Generate -> CMakeLists.txt) and build Fruit (from the menu: CMake -> Build All).

 You can also run tests, but *only* from the command-line (after building Fruit from Visual Studio), running tests from Visual Studio doesn't work.

+To do that, you'll need python3 installed (you can download it [here](https://www.python.org/downloads/)).

+You'll also the `pytest` and `pytest-xdist` packages.
+You can install them with:

+    pip install pytest
+    pip install pytest-xdist

 To do so:

 * Open the Start menu